CS789Team/TicketTaggerWithPSO/README.md

 # Terminologies
 Explain for some of terminologies:

-*  fastText : fastText is a library for efficient learning of word representations and sentence classification. we use it to represent every feature as a vector.
+*  fastText [1] : fastText is a library for efficient learning of word representations and sentence classification.
+We use it to represent every feature as a vector.

-*  Word2Vec :is a technique  that creates word embeddings in the field of Natural Language Processing (NLP).
+*  Word2Vec [2] :is a technique  that creates word embeddings in the field of Natural Language Processing (NLP).
 It takes in words from a large corpus of texts as input and learns to give out their vector representation

 # Requirements: